Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #13

 Although this research study is not about cancer, it does offer you a glimpse into how science is using Gold Nanoparticles to make CRISPR more efficient.

-In this next study, a team of Fred Hutchinson researchers improves the delivery of CRISPR with Gold Nanoparticles to edit genes related to HIV and sickle cell anemia.
+In this next study, a team of researchers from Fred Hutchinson Cancer Center improved the delivery of CRISPR with Gold Nanoparticles to edit genes related to HIV and sickle cell anemia.

-CRISPR-Cas9 has had lots of good results in several in the lab controlled research studies, however, one big issue with CRISPR is getting it to its expected destination in a living specimen.
+CRISPR-Cas9 has had many good results in several lab-controlled research studies; however, one big issue with CRISPR is getting it to its expected destination in a living specimen.

-In this new study, researchers loaded gold nanoparticles with the CRISPR gene-editing tool.
-The gold nanoparticles then delivered and deposited the gene-editing tool into blood stem cells.
+In this study, researchers loaded gold nanoparticles with the CRISPR gene-editing tool, allowing the nanoparticles to deliver and deposit CRISPR into blood stem cells.

-Senior scientist Dr. Jennifer Adair of Fred Hutchenson stated the following about using gold nanoparticles for the delivery of CRISPR.
+Senior scientist Dr. Jennifer Adair of Fred Hutchinson stated the following about using gold nanoparticles for the delivery of CRISPR.

 "As efficient couriers, they (gold nanoparticles) could reduce the need for engineered viruses and specialized research centers.
 And that could help make these emerging, high-tech treatments accessible and affordable."
 “Gene therapy has a lot of potential across many diseases, but the process we have right now is just not feasible in every place in the world.”
 “We want to end up delivering gene therapy in a syringe.
 This gold nanoparticle represents the first possibility we have to do that for blood stem cells.” - Dr. Jennifer Adair of Fred Hutchenson |